 Below are examples showing the appearance of each type of content item.

-- R This is a rule statement.
+- R This is a Rule.

-- R{X001} This is a rule statement.
+- R{X001} This is a Rule with an identifier.

-- I This is an information statement.
+- X This is a Rationale statement.

-- X This is a rationale statement.
+- I This is an Information statement.

-- U This is an implementation note.
+- U This is an Implementation note.

+- S This is a Software usage statement.